jmjf/to4ft/README.md

 Generate dereferenced TypeBox types

-Example: `oas2tb4fastify oas2dtb -i example/openapi/openapi.yaml -o example/dtb --prefix tb`
+Example: `oas2tb4fastify oas2dtb -i example/openapi/openapi.yaml -o example/dtb -c configFile`

 `oas2dtb` generates types that dereference any `$ref`ed fields.
 Each file is self-contained with no imports of other files.
 This option works best if you maintain an OpenAPI schema and generate TypeBox when it changes.